Design discussion and developer documentation

 First, there's no support for precise source locations and the existing data structures (bare flisp lists) can't easily be extended to add these.
 Fixing this would require changes to nearly all of the code.

-Second, it's written in flisp: an aestheically pleasing, minimal but obscure implementation of Scheme.
+Second, it's written in flisp: an aesthetically pleasing, minimal but obscure implementation of Scheme.
 Learning Scheme is actually a good way to appreciate some of Julia's design inspiration, but it's quite a barrier for developers of Julia language tooling.
 (Flisp has no user-level documentation but non-schemers can refer to the Racket documentation which is quite compatible for basic things.)
 In addition to the social factors, having the embedded flisp interpreter and runtime with its own separate data structures and FFI is complex and inefficient.

 JuliaParser.jl